 LCSLO has a modest endowment to support the operation of the Preserve in the future.
 The initial access improvements are/will be funded by donations from the community, in-kind services from local consultants and other professionals, and local grants.
 We are still accepting donations to support the opening of the Preserve and ongoing maintenance.

 How will the property be protected in perpetuity and what’s to keep LCSLO from selling it to a private party someday?

 The Land Conservancy is a 501(c)3 public benefit corporation and we are accountable to the public we serve per State and Federal laws.
 We must uphold our promises to our donors and funders.
 In addition, the State agencies who funded the purchase require that we place restrictions on the deed that are recorded at the County-Clerk Recorders office that state that the land will be used for public benefit as defined by the funding sources.
 The deed restrictions state that the land shall become the property of the State or designated similar conservation organization should The Land Conservancy cease to exist in the future.

 How can I help?

 You can donate directly to the Preserve today or sign up to volunteer in the future!
-You can also spread the word that the Preserve is not yet open, but that LCSLO is working diligently to create an outstanding park for the community.
 If you are a contractor that would like to provide in-kind services to the Pismo Preserve project, please contact us at firstname.lastname@example.org.
 Thank you!